 Governors also take on additional roles to support the schools development plan.

-Specific Governor roles for the current academic year are detailed on the Governing Body pdf document found below.
+Specific Governor roles for the current academic year are detailed in our Governor Roles page see below

 At the end of each term we meet conduct the statutory business of the Governing body